SichangHe/blog_backup/what_does_mdbook.md

 and then feed it back to mdBook.

-It might look a bit scary, but this is what all HTML-based math renderers do—generate a load of nested tags.
+All the HTML tags might look a bit scary, but this is what all HTML-based math renderers do—generate a load of nested tags.
 It enables the expressions to look nice in a browser.

 Most renderers just do this in the browser after the users load the webpage. mdBook-KaTeX lets you pre-render upfront, so the browser would not need to run any JavaScript.